Internet in Myanmar: History

 Prior to September 2011, the government used a wide range of methods to restrict Internet freedom, including legal and regulatory barriers, infrastructural and technical constraints, and coercive measures such as intimidation and lengthy prison sentences.
 Although the authorities lacked the capacity to pervasively enforce all restrictions, the impact of their sporadic implementation and the ensuing impact was profound.
 While information circulating on the Internet is still closely monitored, reforms by the Burmese regime that began in 2011 resulted in information being more freely circulated.

 Internet censorship in Myanmar was classified as pervasive in the political area and as substantial in social, conflict/security, and Internet tools areas by the OpenNet Initiative in December 2010.
 In 2012, Myanmar was listed as an "Internet enemy" by Reporters Without Borders.
-Myanmar was initially designated as "Not Free" in Freedom House's Freedom on the Net 2011 report., although by 2014, the country's status was revised to "Partly Free".
+Myanmar was initially designated as "Not Free" in Freedom House's Freedom on the Net 2011 report, although by 2014, the country's status was revised to "Partly Free".

 Previously, Myanmar utilised a national intranet, a network protocol serving as a closed alternative to the global Internet, in order to limit the flow of unwanted information in and out of the country.

 The Internet infrastructure was also controlled through total shutdowns and temporary reductions in bandwidth.
 During the 2007 street protests, the junta completely shut down Internet connectivity from 29 September to 4 October.
-State-controlled ISPs occasionally applied bandwidth caps to prevent the sharing of video and image files, particularly during politically-sensitive events, such as the November 2010 elections.
+State-controlled ISPs occasionally applied bandwidth caps to prevent the sharing of video and image files, particularly during politically sensitive events, such as the November 2010 elections.

 Prior to September 2011, Myanmar banned the websites and blogs of political opposition groups, sites relating to human rights, and pro-democracy organisations.
 The term "Myanmar Wide Web (MWW)" is a pejorative name for the portion of the World Wide Web that is accessible from Myanmar.
-Many sites containing keywords or phrases that were considered suspicious, such as "Burma", "drugs", "military government", "democracy", "student movement", "8888" (a reference to a protest movement that began on 8 August 1988), and "human rights" were shutdown, with some remaining blocked.
+Many sites containing keywords or phrases that were considered suspicious, such as "Burma", "drugs", "military government", "democracy", "student movement", "8888" (a reference to a protest movement that began on 8 August 1988), and "human rights" were shut down, with some remaining blocked.
 Access to Yahoo!
-Mail, MSN Mail, Gmail, the video-sharing site YouTube, the messaging feature of the social networking site Facebook, Google’s Blogspot, and the microblogging service Twitter were sporadically blocked.
+Mail, MSN Mail, Gmail, the video-sharing site YouTube, the messaging feature of the social networking site Facebook, Google's Blogspot, and the microblogging service Twitter were sporadically blocked.
 However, Voice over Internet Protocol (VoIP) systems, including Skype, were and are available.
 Fortinet, a California-based company, provides the government of Myanmar with software that limits the material accessible by citizens online, especially e-mail service providers and pornographic websites.